qiskit-community/qiskit-dell-runtime/doc/intro.md

-# Hybrid Emulation Platform
+# Qiskit Dell Runtime
-Qiskit Runtime Emulator is a [Qiskit Runtime]() platform that can execute classical-quantum code on both local and on-premise environments.
+Qiskit Dell Runtime is a [Qiskit Runtime](https://github.com/Qiskit-Partners/qiskit-runtime) platform that can execute classical-quantum code on both local and on-premise environments.
 With this platform, hybrid classical-quantum code bundle can be developed and executed.
 Powered by Qiskit Runtime API, this execution model provides close-integration of classical and quantum execution.

 Various simulation, emulation and quantum hardware can be integrated with this platform.
 Developers can abstract their source code with Qiskit, so that execution can be ported across execution environments with minimum effort.